-Located in Western Germany, Düsseldorf is a cultured city, renowned for its art scene and fashion industry.
+Located in Western Germany, Düsseldorf is a renowned city for its art scene and fashion industry.
 One of Germany’s wealthiest cities, Düsseldorf is also known for its luxury shopping on Königsallee (King’s Avenue), a mile-long street of big-name designer boutiques.
-Schadowstrasse is also known for its boutiques, and other commercial areas are located to the west.
-History lovers will appreciate the city too, especially Altstadt (Old Town), which lies on the east bank of Rhine River, as well as the 13th-century Schlossturm (Castle Tower) and St. Lambertus Church.
+History lovers will appreciate the city too, especially Altstadt (Old Town), which lies on the east bank of the Rhine River, as well as the 13th-century Schlossturm (Castle Tower) and St. Lambertus Church.
 Enjoy beautiful city views from Rhine Tower, which houses a revolving restaurant.
-If you feel like taking a break from the city, why not try out some of the top day trips from Düsseldorf, Germany.
-Scroll below to learn more.
+And for accommodations, you’ll find plenty of hotels and vacation rentals in the city that are worthy to check out.
+You can choose to stay in one of the wellness hotels for a pampering experience.
+If you feel like taking a break from the city, check out some of the top day trips from Dusseldorf, Germany.

 Cologne is a 54-minute or 49.4-km (30.7-mi) drive from Düsseldorf via the A59 motorway (Bundesautobahn 59).
 This beautiful city dates back 2,000 years and nestles along Rhine River.
 It is known as the cultural hub for the western region, and one impressive landmark is the reconstructed Old Town—or Aldstadt—which features High Gothic architecture, including Cologne Cathedral.
 The cathedral is renowned for its gilded medieval reliquary and offers river views.
 Right next door is Museum Ludwig, where 20th-century art can be seen, including a number of masterpieces by the Spanish artist Pablo Picasso.
 Another museum of interest is Romano-Germanic Museum, with its exhibits of Roman antiquities from Cologne’s past.

 You might be interested in these Airbnbs!